dilrajsingh1997/safe-compose-args/AnnotationProcessorReleaseNotes.md

-# 1.0.0
-* Initial version, adding annotation processing for `ComposeDestination`.
-For details on how to use, checkout ReadMe.md

-# 1.0.1
+# 1.0.3
+* Adding imports for all the data types used in the generated files, so that instead of the full qualified name of the class, the simple name can be used.
-* Adding support for nullable properties
+* Adding support for `ENUM` classes

 # 1.0.2
 * Now if you provide a `companion object` to the abstract class or interface definition, the processor will generate extension methods rather than creating a new class for getting the route.
 Below example demonstrates how the `getDestination` method will look with and without giving a `companion object`.
 This will improve navigation as the user can jump directly to the interface/abstract class definition to find the contract of the compose destination